nikic/FastRoute/README.md

 FastRoute - Fast request router for PHP
 =======================================

 This library provides a fast implementation of a regular expression based router.
-I'll write a blog post about how the implementation works and why it is fast another time.
+[Blog post explaining how the implementation works and why it is fast.][blog_post]

 Usage
 -----